 - The Committee considered the notification of the referral triggered by France under Article 29(4) of Directive 2001/83/EC.
-Germany considered that the granting of the marketing authorisation constitutes a potential serious risk to public health. - The Committee reviewed all the data submitted by the applicant in support of the efficacy of Seasonique and associated names in oral contraception as an extended regimen. - The Committee is of the opinion that the available data is supportive of the efficacy of Seasonique and associated names as an extended regimen of an existing combined oral contraceptive. - The Committee is also of the opinion that the bleeding pattern associated with the use of Seasonique and associated names constitutes neither a safety issue nor impairs the contraceptive efficacy, and that adequate information is included in the proposed product information in this regard.
+Germany considered that the granting of the marketing authorisation constitutes a potential serious risk to public health. - The Committee reviewed all the data submitted by the applicant in support of the efficacy of Seasonique and associated names in oral contraception as an extended regimen.

+- The Committee is of the opinion that the available data is supportive of the efficacy of Seasonique and associated names as an extended regimen of an existing combined oral contraceptive. - The Committee is also of the opinion that the bleeding pattern associated with the use of Seasonique and associated names constitutes neither a safety issue nor impairs the contraceptive efficacy, and that adequate information is included in the proposed product information in this regard.

-the CHMP has recommended the granting of the marketing authorisation(s) for which the summary of product characteristics, labelling and package leaflet remain as per the final versions achieved during the Coordination group procedure as mentioned in Annex III for Seasonique and associated names (see Annex I).
+the CHMP was of the opinion that the benefit/risk ratio of Seasonique and associated names is considered to be favourable.
+The CHMP issued a positive revised opinion recommending the granting of the marketing authorisation and of the summary of product characteristics, labelling and package leaflet as per the final versions achieved during the Coordination group procedure as mentioned in Annex III of the CHMP revised opinion.
+The divergent positions are appended to this report and to the revised opinion.